 #9 – Financial Modelling – Shareholder’s Equity Schedule

-The next step in this Financial Modeling Training Course is to look at the Shareholder’s Equity Schedule.
+The next step in this Financial Modeling in Excel Training is to look at the Shareholder’s Equity Schedule.
 The primary objective of this schedule is to project equity related items like Shareholder’s Equity, Dividends, Share Repurchase, Option Proceeds etc. Colgate’s 10K report provides us with the details of common stock and treasury stock activities in the past years as shown below.
 Colgate 2013 – 10K, Page 68

 Step 9A – Share Repurchase: Populate the historical numbers